databricks-solutions/databricks-replicator/README.md

 - Run in cli, or deployed via DAB as workflow job

 ### Flexible Configuration
-- YAML-based configuration with Pydantic validation
+- YAML-based configuration with Pydantic validation.
-- Hierarchical configuration with inheritance, i.e. table level -> schema level -> catalog level -> replication group
+- Hierarchical configuration with inheritance and CLI overrides
 - Environments to manage env specific connection and configurations
+- Substitute support to allow dynamic config string
 - Oject types flexible selective replication
 - Catalog, schema and table flexible selective replication
-- Replicate from/into catalog of same or different name
+- Check <a href=./docs/config_features.md>this</a> for complete config features.
+- Check <a href=./configs/README.yaml>this</a> for available configs with detail descriptions.

 ### Incremental Data Replication
 The system leverages native Deep Clone and Autoloader for incrementality and replication performance
 - Deep clone for delta table
-- Autoloader for volume files with option to specify starting timestamp
+- Autoloader + File copy for volume files replication with option to specify starting timestamp
 - Option to replicate external table as managed table to support managed table migration

 ### Streaming Table Handling